 Hydrogen has long been used in Australia as a fuel for industry (such as steel making and fertilisers) and for oil refining.

-Over the past two years, using hydrogen as a direct energy source has gained momentum around the word, as we look to transition away from fossil fuels to carbon-free alternatives.
+Over the past three years, using hydrogen as a direct energy source has gained momentum around the word, as we look to transition away from fossil fuels to carbon-free alternatives.

 In mid-2017, the South Australian Government worked with industry to develop a Hydrogen Roadmap for potential investors and to guide the development of South Australia’s hydrogen economy.